braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns.md

 Use this filter to find users who last received a specific campaign before or after a specified date or number of days.

-### Last received message from specific campaign or canvas with tag filter
+### Last received message from specific campaign or Canvas with tag filter

 ![Last Received Campaign with Tag][17]